HelloKittyOnline/HKO-re/README.md

 ### Steps:
 1) Install Hello Kitty Online like normal, accepting all of the standard install options.
 2) Install Clean Flash Player.
-The minigames require Adobe Flash, we recommend installing a Clean Flash Player build from the link above.
+The minigames require installing a Clean Flash Player build from the link above.
 Accept all the standard options.

+There are two ways to get the update files.
+One is through our autoupdate application (recommended) and the other way is through the client itself (legacy).
+Our autoupdate application removes the speed cap when downloading making it a better choice for fast connections.
+If installing via the client, skip to step 5.
+Otherwise, continue.

+3) Download the latest autoupdate application from here: https://github.com/HelloKittyOnline/HKO-re/releases/tag/Autoupdate After running it, it should start downloading the update files
+4) Skip to step 10

-3) After Hello Kitty is Installed, open this file in notepad or any other text editor: `C:\Program Files (x86)\SanrioTown\Hello Kitty Online\Leading.ini`
+5) After Hello Kitty is Installed, open this file in notepad or any other text editor: `C:\Program Files (x86)\SanrioTown\Hello Kitty Online\Leading.ini`
-4) Change the text to say `http://hko.evidentfla.me:8080/single/leading.txt` (You may need administrator privileges to save the changes)
+6) Change the text to say `http://hko.evidentfla.me:8080/single/leading.txt` (You may need administrator privileges to save the changes)
-5) Navigate to https://hko.evidentfla.me in your web browser, sign in with your Discord account, and create your username and password (You will use this to sign in to HKO)
+7) Navigate to https://hko.evidentfla.me in your web browser, sign in with your Discord account, and create your username and password (You will use this to sign in to HKO)
-6) Run Hello Kitty Online from your Desktop or Start Menu
+8) Run Hello Kitty Online from your Desktop or Start Menu
-7) It will now download and update Hello Kitty Online with the latest maps and files.
+9) It will now download and update Hello Kitty Online with the latest maps and files.
 Ignore the 403 error as that is normal.
 This will take a long time as HKO itself throttles the download speed, not the server.
 Go to the store, come back, eat dinner, and *maybe* it will be done.
 Your internet speed doesn't necessarily matter.

-**Note**: While it may seem that it is close to 100%, the percentage counter is for each individual patch.
-There are 5 total patches amounting to just under 5GB.
-HKO artificially limits the download speed, meaning it will take a while.
-On a gigabit connection, it took roughly 2.5 hours to download through HKO.
-Expect slower connections to be about the same.
-Remember, HKO was built in 2008.

-**Note 2**: An experimental autoupdate replacement has been released here: https://github.com/HelloKittyOnline/HKO-re/releases/tag/Autoupdate It unlocks the download speed so that you are not limited by HKO itself.
-It must be run as administrator.

-8) Once all of the files have finished downloading, Click `Start Game` and you'll be at the login screen! `Patch Now` does not do anything.
+10) Once all of the files have finished downloading, Click `Start Game` and you'll be at the login screen! `Patch Now` does not do anything.
-9) Login with the username and password you created earlier
+11) Login with the username and password you created earlier
-10) Select `World 1` and enter the game!
+12) Select `World 1` and enter the game!
-11) Have Fun!
+13) Have Fun!

 If you find any issues: